 * For example: A shopper creates the following search query: “leopard summer dress” but the word “leopard” is not part of the text description of the product.
 The Attraqt core search engine will find and display products with leopard patterns even if these are not in the product descriptions based on a semantic representation of the product.
 The search engine will also recommend similar products from the catalogue, where traditional search engines may present a very limited result set or zero results.

 Attraqt powers exceptional shopping experiences for over 300 of the world’s leading brands, manufacturers and retailers.
-Attraqt provides a set of API-enabled, algorithm-driven, intelligent SaaS services covering personalization, search, navigation, merchandising, recommendations and internationalization.
+Attraqt provides a set of API-enabled, algorithm-driven, intelligent SaaS services covering personalisation, search, navigation, merchandising, recommendations and internationalisation.

 The platform unifies and empowers all key customer journey stakeholders.
-Enabling business, data and technical teams to successfully leverage existing eCommerce technology investments.
-Ultimately ensuring individualized and connected micro-experiences that support commerce discovery through to inspiration and purchase, and beyond.
+Enabling business, data and technical teams to successfully leverage existing ecommerce technology investments.
+Ultimately ensuring individualised and connected micro-experiences that support commerce discovery through to inspiration and purchase, and beyond.

 Attraqt is publicly listed on LSE: AIM and headquartered in London, with offices in Amsterdam, Chicago, Paris, Sofia, Hamburg and Sydney.